mgimon/Transcendence/README.md

 ## 1. Description

-Blossom Clash is our implementation of the final project for the 42 Common Core.
+**Blossom Clash** is our implementation of the final project for the 42 Common Core.

-At its core, Blossom Clash is a competitive multiplayer game where opponents control brush-like characters to catch falling blossoms across three lanes while physically blocking and pushing each other.
-The game is built on a microservices architecture consisting of various independent, containerized services: an API Gateway that routes requests, an Auth Service handling authentication and 2FA, and a User Service managing profiles, friendships, and data persistence with MariaDB.
-Each service runs in its own Docker container, communicates securely via HTTPS, and is fully documented with Swagger UI, demonstrating a production-ready approach to scalability and maintainability.
+At its core, **Blossom Clash** is a competitive multiplayer game where opponents control brush-like characters to catch falling blossoms across three lanes while physically blocking and pushing each other.
+The game is built on a **microservices architecture** consisting of various independent, containerized services: an **API Gateway Service** that routes requests, an **Auth Service** handling authentication and 2FA, and a **User Service** managing profiles, friendships, and data persistence with **MariaDB**.
+Each service runs in its own Docker container, communicates securely via HTTPS, and is fully documented with **Swagger UI**, demonstrating a production-ready approach to scalability and maintainability.

-The React frontend with Tailwind CSS provides a responsive, visually cohesive interface inspired by sumi-e ink painting aesthetics, completing a full-stack system where the backend logic is cleanly separated from the user experience.
-The game itself features a unique gaming system, a special-ability meter that fills with perfect catches to unlock special moves (reverse push, freeze, momentum surge), and dynamic wind events that affect blossom trajectories.
+The **React frontend** with Tailwind CSS provides a responsive, visually cohesive interface inspired by sumi-e ink painting aesthetics, completing a full-stack system where the backend logic is cleanly separated from the user experience.
+The game itself features a unique **gaming system**, a special-ability meter that fills with perfect catches to unlock special moves (reverse push, freeze, momentum surge), and dynamic wind events that affect blossom trajectories.
 It was built with vanilla JavaScript canvas for smooth 60fps gameplay, and combines fast-paced action with strategic depth.

 <br>